Created on: 28 April 2025

 You can also easily plan your deck yourself: our free software can provide you with comprehensive support for your project.
 Give it a try!

 You will find numerous tips, tricks, and explanations in our patio catalog.
 Take a look now and start planning!
+To the catalogue

+We’ll be happy to advise you on your construction project!
 Create a ticket now so we can help you quickly and efficiently — or use our free calculation software for your planning.

 Here you’ll find more technical articles with comprehensive content you need to know on the construction site or for individual projects—whether you’re just getting started or already have years of experience.